-For the past year I have been captivated by the idea of strength.
-Not the weight-lifting-bench-pressing strength exhibited by surly men in vitamin ads; but the common quiet strength that we look past every day.
-There is much in our daily lives that require not just action to do, but a measure of ourselves that is an uncomfortable strength – razor thin and seemingly weak.
+While producing this body of work I was captivated by the idea of strength.
+Not the weight-lifting-bench-pressing strength exhibited by surly men in vitamin ads; but the common daily strength that we look past much of the time.
+There is much in our lives that require not just action to do, but a measure of ourselves that is an uncomfortable strength – razor thin and seemingly weak.
 But when we take these small strands and entwine them they become something solid and powerful.
 Our words and actions, though small in themselves lend power to others even when we are unaware of their effects.